 On very rare occasions, a new free-weight exercise shows up or an old one is brought back and suddenly it seems like everyone is doing it, so much so that it’s hard to remember what it was like when no one was.
-At the start of Ronnie Coleman’s Olympia reign in 1998, it was the walking lunge that the eight-time Mr. O made ubiquitous.
+At the start of Ronnie Coleman’s Olympia reign in 1998, his focus on walking lunges made them a gym staple.
 And as his era ended in 2006, along came another glute-centric lift, the barbell hip thrust.

 The exercise, as we know it today, was created that year by Bret Contreras, PhD, aka the Glute Guy.
 The first few times you saw it, it probably looked like a mistake, like someone squirming out from beneath a failed bench press.
 Who lays a barbell across their crotch?
-But 13 years later, it’s as omnipresent in gyms worldwide as the lunge and a favorite of both glute-toners, strength athletes, and celebrities from Kate Upton to The Rock to former NFL star James Harrison (who famously hip-thrusted 765 pounds for reps).
-Is the thrust a must?
+But 15 years later, it’s as omnipresent in gyms worldwide as the lunge and a favorite of glute-toners, strength athletes, and celebrities from Kate Upton to The Rock (who has hip thrust benches in his home gyms) to former NFL star James Harrison (who famously hip-thrusted 765 pounds for reps).

-Electromyography studies demonstrate the hip thrust is a great glute exercise.
+Electromyography studies highlight which muscles are used during an exercise, and they prove the hip thrust is a great glute exercise.
 In fact, it’s better than the squat for butt-building (and easier on the knees).
-If you do a glute-centric workout, the thrust should be a staple.
+If you do a glute-centric workout, like Kate Upton, the hip thrust should be a staple.

-2. TO WORK THE LOWER BODY TOGETHER: The Rock reason
+2. TO WORK YOUR LOWER BODY TOGETHER: The Rock reason

-Those same EMG studies conclude it works the hamstrings, erector spinae, and quads, with the glutes.
-This is a great lower body and posterior chain move.
-So, for anyone searching for an effective compound exercise to compliment the squat and deadlift, this is it.
+Those same EMG studies conclude the hip thrust works the hamstrings, erector spinae, and quads, with the glutes.
+That’s your whole posterior chain.
+So, for anyone, like Dwayne “The Rock” Johnson, searching for an effective compound exercise to compliment the squat and deadlift, this is it.

-3. TO IMPROVE EXPLOSIVE POWER AND SPEED: The James Harrison reason
+3. TO IMPROVE YOUR EXPLOSIVE POWER AND SPEED: The James Harrison Reason

-Harrison was thrusting over 700 pounds of metal horizontally so that he could more quickly propel himself forward when vertical with an offensive lineman or two in front of him.
-Likewise, studies have also shown that hip thrusting translates to the track, improving sprint speeds in subjects.
-If you need to accelerate quickly, this will help you put your petal to the metal fast.
+Former NFL linebacker James Harrison was regularly hip thrusting over 700 pounds of metal so that he could more quickly propel himself forward with an offensive lineman or two in front of him.
+Likewise, studies have also shown that hip thrusting translates to the track, improving sprint speeds.
+If you need to accelerate quickly, the hip thrust will help you put your petal to the metal fast.